-nervousness or insomnia dizziness/headaches weight loss increased heart rate elevated blood pressure hallucinations
+\nervousness or insomnia \dizziness/headaches \weight loss

 Barbiturates-Barbiturates are drugs that act as central nervous system depressants, and can therefore produce a wide spectrum of effects, from mild sedation to total anesthesia.

 Barbiturates have now largely been replaced by benzodiazepines in routine medical practice - for example, in the treatment of anxiety and insomnia - mainly because benzodiazepines are significantly less dangerous in overdose.
 When barbiturates are taken during pregnancy, the drug passes through the mother's bloodstream to her fetus.
 After the baby is born, it may experience withdrawal symptoms and have trouble breathing.